 Learn more about the writing support programs offered by the Graduate School.

 Finalists of the 2018 Three Minute Thesis received this information before the big event.
 Will it help you with your job talk?

 - Think about your audience.
 By the time you are on the job market, you need at least three versions of your research talk.
 One presentation is for your audience of experts, such as your audience at a conference or job interview.
-A second for an “elevator speech,” a brief description of your research for a non-specialist audience, the one you would give if you found yourself in an elevator with the university president, provost, Meryl Streep, or anyone else you want to impress.
-The third version is a talk for a “skeptical audience”- someone doubtful whether your project has relevance to solving a problem or promoting important knowledge.
-They would say “Convince me of its value!”
+A second is for an “elevator speech,” a brief description of your research for a non-specialist audience, the one you would give if you found yourself in an elevator with the university president, provost, Meryl Streep, or anyone else you want to impress.
+The third version is a talk for a “skeptical audience” – someone doubtful whether your project has relevance to solving a problem or promoting important knowledge.
+They would say, “Convince me of its value!”